Enrique Low Murtra: Death

-— Yoshiko Nakamura's statement on the murder of her husband Enrique Low-Murtra.
+— Yoshiko Nakamura's statement on the murder of her husband Enrique Low Murtra.

-In January 1991 Low-Murtra and his family returned to Colombia.
-Low-Murtra taught economics and law at the Javeriana, Externado and La Salle Universities.
-Forgotten by the State, Low-Murtra wandered around the city of Bogotá without any protection, fulfilling his academic duties.
+In January 1991 Low Murtra and his family returned to Colombia.
+Low Murtra taught economics and law at the Javeriana, Externado and La Salle Universities.
+Forgotten by the State, Low Murtra wandered around the city of Bogotá without any protection, fulfilling his academic duties.
 His last job, besides teaching, was dean of the economics faculty at the Universidad de la Salle.
-On April 30, 1991, ironically 7 years after the murder of Lara-Bonilla, after his workday, Low-Murtra approached a taxi to see if he could take him, and immediately, Darío de Jesús Giraldo, a hitman in Escobar's service, killed him with 3 shots.
-The taxi driver took him to the San Ignacio Hospital where Low-Murtra arrived dead.
-Justice condemned the nation for having unprotected Low-Murtra.
+On April 30, 1991 – seven years after the murder of Lara Bonilla – after his workday, Low Murtra approached a taxi to see if he could take him, and immediately, Darío de Jesús Giraldo, a hitman in Escobar's service, killed him with three shots.
+The taxi driver took him to the San Ignacio Hospital where Low Murtra arrived dead.
+Justice condemned the nation for having unprotected Low Murtra.